 No other business but that specified in the notice may be transacted at such Special Meeting unless there is unanimous consent of all at such meeting.

 Section 5.
 Proxies: At all meetings of Voting Members, each vote entitled to be cast may be cast in person or by proxy.
 All proxies shall be in writing and filed with the IRKA Board.
-Every proxy shall be revocable and shall automatically cease upon attendance by the Voting Member at any meeting, or by participation via email, online, or fax by the Voting Member under circumstances where email is being used for voting or meeting purposes.
+Every proxy shall be revocable and shall automatically cease upon attendance by the Voting Member at any meeting, or by participation via electronic mail, online, or fax by the Voting Member under circumstances where electronic mail is being used for voting or meeting purposes.

 Eligibility to Vote: Persons entitled to vote at any meeting of members shall be Voting Members as of the date of the meeting determined by the IRKA Board.

-Manner of Casting Votes: Voting may be by voice or written ballot, cast in person or sent by mail, online, or email.
-At all meetings, except for the election of officers and directors, all votes shall be by voice.
-For election of officers, confidential ballots shall be provided.
+Manner of Casting Votes: Voting may be by voice or written ballot, cast in person or sent by mail or electronically.
+For the election of officers and directors all votes shall be by confidential ballot.
 At any regular or special meeting if a majority so requires, any question may be voted upon in the manner and style provided for election of officers and directors.
 At all votes by ballot the chairman of such meeting shall, prior to the commencement of balloting, appoint a committee of three who shall act as “Inspectors of Election” and who shall, at the conclusion of such balloting, certify in writing to the Chairman the results of balloting.
 A copy on the certified results shall be physically affixed to the minutes of that meeting.
-No inspector of election shall be a candidate for office or shall be personally interested in the question voted upon.
+No inspector of election shall be a candidate for office.

 Section 2.
 Founding Board:

+a.
 Founding Board Members: As of the date of adoption of these bylaws (Filing date 10/25/08) the Founding Board of Directors shall be the following Professional Members.
-Adam Felts-President, Jane Kennedy-Vice President, Vickie Steele-Treasurer, Wendy Shafstall-Secretary, Lance Aubrey, Christine Bobko, David Clawson, David Guerkink, Paige McNickle, Randy Pairan, Derek Whethersford-Board Members.
-Advisor to the Board shall be Dr. Susie Ellis.
+Adam Felts-President, Jane Kennedy-Vice President, Vickie Steele-Treasurer, Wendy Shafstall-Secretary, Lance Aubrey, Christine Bobko, David Clawson, David Guerkink, Paige McNickle, Randy Pairan, Derek Weatherford-Board Members.
+Advisors to the Board shall be Dr. Susie Ellis.
 The Advisor to the Board shall not be a voting member of the Board.